Nymans woodland in winter

 The effects of the 1987 Great Storm - so dramatic and catastrophic at the time – can still be seen.
 Huge uprooted trees have left a tangle of vertical root plates exposed.
 Washed over with soil during years of rain, wind and snow these have formed natural sculptures hung with mosses.
 In spring these are covered with primroses.

 Enjoy walking in the woodland this winter and keep up to date with our news on our Facebook and Twitter pages: NymansNT.
-You can download a trail form the link below.
+You can download a trail from the link below.